-Eligible offenders are given a comprehensive assessment, as well as the opportunity to admit previous offending as a demonstration of their desire to change.
-Individuals must also demonstrate their motivation through engagement in reparation activities and restorative justice.
+Individuals that are considered eligible are given a comprehensive assessment, as well as the opportunity to admit previous offending as a demonstration of their desire to change.
+They must also demonstrate their motivation through engagement in reparation activities and restorative justice.
 The key principles of C3 are victim involvement, participant involvement, motivation and honesty, and compliance.
 Participants who do not engage in all aspects of the programme face the possibility of being breached and re-sentenced as a result of non-compliance.
 Victim support for the programme is high, with most stating that they are happy their perpetrators are getting support to prevent further victims.

 The programme is intensive and requires huge commitment from participants.
 Those participating have complex needs and require a great deal of support.
-Once accepted onto the programme, offenders are given a deferred sentence.
-During the first six months of the programme offenders must comply with ‘bail’ conditions.
+Those accepted onto the programme are given a deferred sentence.
+During the first six months of the programme participants must comply with ‘bail’ conditions.
 Their progress is monitored and if initial behaviour is positive then a community sentence is recommended that encompasses the programme conditions.
 The community order can be imposed for up to three years and participants must engage in all aspects.

 The community sentence plan is tailored to each individual’s needs and personal circumstances, and includes elements such as drug and alcohol treatment, offending behaviour programmes, medical, psychiatric or psychological treatment, education, training and employment (ETE) support, reparation and restorative justice.
-Offenders must comply with probation and may be required to agree to GPS tracking, sobriety tagging, curfew and unpaid work.
+Individuals on C3 must comply with probation and may be required to agree to GPS tracking, sobriety tagging, curfew and unpaid work.

 Successful participants who do not reoffend for the duration of the three-year programme avoid a prison sentence.
 Through intensive support, they are given the opportunity to address their issues and change break the cycle of addiction and offending that they have been trapped in.